jgaehring/gmkt-web/README.md

 # Greenmarket Web App

-A web client for the Union Square Greenmarket App, written with the React framework.
-Express Proxy Server now at [gmkt-web-server](https://github.com/jgaehring/gmkt-web-server).
+A web client for the Union Square Greenmarket App, written with the React framework using the `create-react-app` package.

+For local development, just run `npm install` then `npm start`, and for a production build `npm build`.